hikez/hope/README.md

 # hope
 Graphical Password method Hope

-Change the database connection settings in the 'include/dbinstall.php' file.
+1) Change the database connection settings in the “include / dbinstall.php” file.
-To create database, run the Internet browser and go 'localhost/install.php'
+2) To create the database, launch an Internet browser and go to “localhost / install.php”